 3) Your reaction time is about 1/4-second at 3-lux.
 A city street may be lit to 5-50-lux!
-However the reaction time of a motorist is over 1-second, due to distractions.
-Therefore, it's better to reduce the distractions than to increase the illumination levels.
+However distractions increase the reaction time of motorists to over 1-second.
+Therefore, it's better to reduce distractions than to increase illumination levels.

 4) At 1-3-lux, with no blue-light spectral components, you can retain some of your night vision - allowing you to see well past the illuminated area.

-5) The "bright spot" at nadir under the lamp reduces your vision beyond the illuminated area.
+5) The "bright spot" at nadir under the lamp reduces your ability to see beyond the illuminated area.
 Uniformity (max/min, not the max/average) is important.

 6) Visibility of the exposed light sources (light bulb or LED emitters) dominate the field of view and makes the uniformity of ground illumination almost irrelavant.

 8) LED luminaires have great potential.
 They can be more easily controlled by "Smart Systems".
 They can be dimmed and turned off when not needed.
-This is where we will find the the energy savings.
+It is when LEDs can be dimmed that we find the the energy savings.